Inflation Alternative via the Gravitational Field of a Singularity: Empty Universe

 To find $z'(\eta)$ in case of a massless particle, we use \eqref{gfeta} with $d\bm{r}=0,\,d\phi=0,\,d\tau=0$, choose the positive square root solution and obtain

 where the subscript $\gamma$ emphasizes that this is the solution for a massless particle.

 Recall that we introduced the change of time coordinate $t=f(\eta)$ in \eqref{gfeta} in order for $\eta$ to be conformal time.
 We can enforce this when we evaluate the metric on the trajectory parametrized by $\eta$, such that $z=z(\eta)$.
-In conformal time, we expect e.g. the equality $-g_{00}=g_{33}$ between metric components.
+In conformal time, we expect e.g.\ the equality $-g_{00}=g_{33}$ between metric components.
 Therefore, choosing the positive square root solution, we define $f(\eta)$ such that

 We will see shortly that to model an effective inflation alternative we should take the limit $a\ll M$.
-In that limit the massive and massless relations \eqref{vaczpM} and \eqref{vaczp} become equivalent, meaning that massive particles must travel close to the speed of light to successfully emerge from the ergosphere.
+In that limit the massive and massless relations \eqref{vaczpM} and \eqref{vaczp} become asymptotically equivalent for large $z$ (or as soon as $z\sim\mathcal{O}(M)$), meaning that massive particles are accelerated close to the speed of light after they escape towards infinity.
 Therefore, in the following we focus on the massless case without loss of generality.

 Plugging \eqref{solfp} into \eqref{vaczp}, we observe